 A strong and healthy sponsor coalition is critical to extend and sustain change results

-Connecting the sponsor roadmap to the ADKAR Model
+Above: Connecting the Sponsor Roadmap to the ADKAR Model

-The coaching plan details how we need managers and supervisors to engage their direct reports during change.
-Managers are the closest to the employees who ultimately have to bring change to life, and their relationship makes them crucial allies in times of change.
+The Coaching Plan details how we need managers and supervisors to engage their direct reports during change.
+Managers are the closest to the employees who ultimately must bring change to life, and their relationship makes them crucial allies in times of change.
 Employees look to their managers for answers, support and direction in times of change.
-Prosci research indicates five specific roles of managers in times of change:
+Prosci research indicates that there are five specific roles of managers in times of change:

-Connecting the coaching plan to the ADKAR Model
+Above: Connecting the Coaching Plan to the ADKAR Model

-The training plan identifies the knowledge needs, knowledge gaps and training requirements for a project or initiative.
+The Training Plan identifies the knowledge needs, knowledge gaps and training requirements for a project or initiative.
 It inventories the skills required during and after the change occurs.
-Employees need training in times of change, but that training is only effective if it is preceded by an understanding of why (awareness) and a decision to change (desire).
+Employees need training in times of change, but that training is only effective if an understanding of why (awareness) and a decision to change (desire) precedes it.

-Connecting the training plan to the ADKAR Model
+Above: Connecting the Training Plan to the ADKAR Model

 Where resistance is likely to come from